 Kim chaired the Sai Kung PPA and the CWBS PTA and has sat as an elected parent representative on both CWB School and KGV School Councils.
 Kim was also the parent elected representative for SEN on the ESF Board for 5 years.

-She co-founded and coordinates SNNHK (Special Needs Network Hong Kong) a support group for families and caregivers of children in HK with Special Needs.
+She co-founded and coordinates SNNHK (Special Needs Network Hong Kong), a support group for families and caregivers of children in HK with Special Needs.

-Alan Collins, Parent Representative
+Michelle McEwan, Parent Representative

-Daphne Ip, Non-Teaching Staff Representative
+Cheryl Lam, Non-Teaching Staff Representative

-Mike Watson, Teacher Representative
+Karen Carmody, Teacher Representative